foxminchan/SaoVietPortal/README.md

 		</tr>
 		<tr>
 			<td><b>Client</b></td>
-			<td>A client is a user who uses the application with a web browser or mobile app and desktop app to access the application.</td>
+			<td align="justify">A client is a user who uses the application with a web browser or mobile app and desktop app to access the application.</td>
 			<td>Blazor Server, .NET MAUI</td>
 		</tr>
 		<tr>
 			<td><b>Back end for Front end</b></td>
-			<td>A back end for front end is a server that is used by the client to access the application.
+			<td align="justify">A back end for front end is a server that is used by the client to access the application.
 It is responsible for handling requests from the client and returning responses to the client.</td>
 			<td>ASP.NET Core, Duende IdentityServer 4</td>
 		</tr>
 		<tr>
 				<td><b>Server</b></td>
-				<td>A server is a computer that is used to host the application.
+				<td align="justify">A server is a computer that is used to host the application.
 It is responsible for handling requests from the client and returning responses to the client.
 It is also responsible for storing data in a database.</td>
 				<td>ASP.NET Core, FastAPI, Kafka, etc.</td>
 		</tr>
 		<tr>
 				<td><b>Database</b></td>
-				<td>A database is a collection of data that is stored in a computer.
+				<td align="justify">A database is a collection of data that is stored in a computer.
 It is used to store data in a structured way so that it can be easily accessed and manipulated.</td>
 				<td>SQL Server 2022, Apache Lucene, Redis</td>
 		</tr>
 		<tr>
 				<td><b>Opentelemetry</b></td>
-				<td>Opentelemetry is a set of open source tools that are used to monitor and trace applications.
+				<td align="justify">Opentelemetry is a set of open source tools that are used to monitor and trace applications.
 It is used to collect metrics and traces from the application and send them to a monitoring system.</td>
 				<td>Zipkin, Jaeger, Prometheus, Grafana, ELK Stack, Seq</td>
 		</tr>
 		<tr>
 				<td><b>Email System</b></td>
-				<td>An email system is a system that is used to send emails.
+				<td align="justify">An email system is a system that is used to send emails.
 It is used to send emails to users.</td>
 				<td>Microsoft exchange server</td>
 		</tr>
 	</tbody>